 - 3/16" Allen Wrench - 1.
-See Figure 4-11 for the correct location to mount the Adjustable Height Push Handles. - 2.
+See Figure 4-8 for the correct location to mount the Adjustable Height Push Handles. - 2.
 Assemble the two halves of the clamp around the rigidizer bar.
-See Figure 4-12. - 3.
+See Figure 4-9. - 3.
 Insert the four Allen screws into the two halves of the clamp and securely tighten. - 4.
-Insert the push handle through the clamp until the handle is at the desired height and securely tighten the quick release cam lock.
+Insert the push handle through the clamp until the handle is at the desired height and securely tighten the adjustable handle.

-Note: The quick release cam lock enables the user to easily disengage and engage the clamp for purposes of repositioning or removing the push handles.
+Note: The adjustable handle operates as a ratchet, thereby enabling the user to easily disengage and engage the clamp for purposes of repositioning or removing the push handles.

-Your assistant or attendant should NEVER attempt to lift a wheelchair up a curb, step or flight of stairs by lifting on any removable (detachable) parts, such as Adjustable Height Push Handles.
+Your assistant or attendant should NEVER attempt to lift a wheelchair up a curb, step or flight of stairs by lifting on any removable (detachable) parts, such as adjustable height push handles.
 Similarly, your assistant or attendant should NEVER attempt to lower a wheelchair down a curb, step or flight or stairs by holding onto any removable (detachable) parts, such as the Adjustable Height Push Handles.
-If you ignore this Warning, the removable parts, such as the Adjustable Height Push Handles, could detach from the wheelchair causing you to fall, tip over or lose control of the wheelchair and seriously injure yourself or others or damage the wheelchair.
+If you ignore this Warning, the removable parts, such as the adjustable height push handles, could detach from the wheelchair causing you to fall, tip over or lose control of the wheelchair and seriously injure yourself or others or damage the wheelchair.